vendasta/content-style-guide/08-writing-technical-content.md

 ## Types of technical content

 Technical content articles vary in target audience, goal, and tone.
-Vendasta technical content is built from 8 templates, which serve different purposes and readers.
+Vendasta technical content is built from eight templates, which serve different purposes and readers.

 | **Article Template** | **User Type**                  | **Goal**                                                                        |
 | -------------------- | ----------------------         | ------------------------------------------------------------------------------- |